IvanUkhov/blog/_posts/2020-02-03-net-promoter.md

 ![](/assets/images/2020-02-03-net-promoter/prior-distribution-1.svg)

-The left and right dashed lines demarcate tail regions that can be thought of as “never” and “always,” respectively.
-For instance, log-odds of 5 or higher are so extreme that detractors are rendered nearly non-existent when compared to neutrals.
-These regions are arguably unrealistic; however, it is a possibility that the prior does not exclude.
-The vast majority of the probability mass is still in the middle.
+The left and right dashed lines demarcate tail regions that, for practical purposes, can be thought of as “never” and “always,” respectively.
+For instance, log-odds of five or higher are so extreme that detractors are rendered nearly non-existent when compared to neutrals.
+These regions are arguably unrealistic.
+The prior does not exclude these possibilities; however, it does not favor them either.
+The vast majority of the probability mass is still in the middle about zero.

 The overall model is then as follow: